 Harry Potter Series

 Things that bother me about Cannon HP—

-2. How Ron and Hermione are Harry's only friends really.
-I love Ron and Hermione, but when I read OTTP I got so excited because I thought that Neville, Luna and Ginny were going to be brought into the fold—especially since I had thought after chamber that Ginny would become part of the group in POA and was bitterly disappointed to find that she was treated like she was still a baby despite having just been possessed by Voldemort for a year.
+2. How Ron and Hermione are Harry's only friends.
+I love Ron and Hermione, but when I read OTTP I got so excited because I thought that Neville, Luna and Ginny were going to be brought into the fold—especially since I had been disappointed in POA that Ginny didn't become part of the group.
 So I was doubly disappointed to see in HBP that it was still just the trio.
 I think Luna, Neville and Ginny joining the group would have been so much cooler.